20 Major Holiday Saving Tips

 It's A Wrap

 11) Since vintage is all the rage.
-Stalk your local junk shops and vintage stores for gift wrap.
+Stalk your local junk shops, flea markets and vintage stores for gift wrap.
 In many cases you can buy huge lots of it for very reasonable prices.
-Your gifts will be one of a kind and you'll have more cash for actual gifts.
+Your gifts will be one of a kind.

 Think Outside Of The Box